xomicloud/javascript-integrations/README.md

 Integrations written in JavaScript.

-Instructions for getting these up and running locally can be found in the [Google Drive integration tutorial](https://developers.xomi.cloud/tutorial/google-drive-integration) The instructions given below are somewhat brief, the tutorial is your bast bet.
+Instructions for getting these up and running locally can be found in the [Google Drive integration tutorial](https://developers.xomi.cloud/tutorial/google-drive-integration).
+Please note that the instructions given below are somewhat brief, the tutorial is your bast bet.

 ## Installation